Selecting the best target market for your business is the most important but difficult part of the marketing plan.

 Being focused on one particular market increases your efficiency and uses your resources more wisely.
-For example:
+For example, you can:

-- You can better select which social networks you need to be present and active on rather than try to cover them all.
+- Better select which social networks you need to be present and active on rather than try to cover them all.

-- You can go to networking events that target your market and miss those that don’t.
+- Go to networking events that target your market and miss those that don’t.

-- You can target your messages, focusing on what’s important to that audience using the language they understand.
+- Target your messages, focusing on what’s important to that audience using the language they understand.